micmejia/bible-dump/NKJV/Ezekiel/Ezek 44.md

 They shall eat the grain offering, the sin offering, and the trespass offering; every dedicated thing in Israel shall be theirs.

 ###### 30
-The best[^d] of all firstfruits of any kind, and every sacrifice of any kind from all your sacrifices, shall be the priest's; also you shall give to the priest the first of your ground meal, to cause a blessing to rest on your house.
+The best of all firstfruits of any kind, and every sacrifice of any kind from all your sacrifices, shall be the priest's; also you shall give to the priest the first of your ground meal, to cause a blessing to rest on your house.

 ###### 31
 The priests shall not eat anything, bird or beast, that died naturally or was torn _by wild beasts._